Bekir Fikri: Early life and career

 Fikri attended the Monastir Military High School where he was exposed to propaganda that questioned the absolutism of sultan Abdulhamid II and later studied at the Ottoman War Academy graduating in 1903.
 Later he was sent to participate in the Ottoman conflict in Yemen and returned after three years where he was much affected by his wartime experience.

 Fikri married a woman whose father had also served in the Yemen conflict.
 In 1907, he was appointed within his home region in a battalion that fought against bands (çetas).
 In December of that same year, he joined the Committee of Union and Progress (CUP).
-Fikri possessed strong authority among fellow Muslims in the area where he resided and could communicate with them as he spoke Albanian, Turkish and Greek (his mother tongue).
+Fikri possessed strong authority among fellow Muslims in the area where he resided and could communicate with them as he spoke Albanian, Turkish and Greek as his mother tongue (ethnically he belonged to the so called Vallahades).

 As Fikri lived in the southern area of the vilayet of Monastir the threat of Greece made him think that Turks and Albanians had to unite against the "Greek danger".
 He was convinced that the Ottoman government had to help the Albanians and vice versa, a view that was disliked by some CUP officers that considered any recognition of Albanianism as dangerous for the unification of the empire.
 The idea of Ottoman-Albanian cooperation had led Fikri to a more conciliatory attitude towards the teaching of Albanian and the choice of the alphabet.
 Fikri believed that Albanianism was not powerful enough to oppose Hellenism.

 Young Turk revolution (1908)

 From 1907 to 1908, he was a member of the Young Turks (CUP).
-Shortly after his transfer to Alasonya (modern Elassona) in 1908, Fikri learned that Adjuntant Major Ahmet Niyazi had deserted the Ottoman army and initiated the Young Turk Revolution.
-He followed his example by going to Grebene (modern Grevena) where he gave a short speech to local Muslims and within a few hours thereafter formed a large guerilla band (çeta).
+Shortly after his transfer to Alasonya (modern Elassona) in 1908, Fikri learned that Adjutant Major Ahmet Niyazi had deserted the Ottoman army and initiated the Young Turk Revolution.
+He followed his example by going to Grebene (modern Grevena) where he gave a short speech to local Muslims and within a few hours thereafter formed a large guerrilla band (çeta).
 The Muslims of Grebene viewed Fikri as their protector from Greek bands.
 On July 22, Fikri distributed rifles from the town military depot to his band of 360 men and volunteers while leaving a reserve force of 410 well armed locals to control Grebene.
 Fikri informed Ottoman authorities of the area that his reserve force would take control of Grebene.
 Facing a deteriorating situation in the Balkans on July 24 sultan Abdul Hamid II restored the constitution of 1876.